leadtrip/mn-gcp-pubsub/README.md

 "name": "Jon"
 }'`

-And see it picked up and printed in the console by the listener.
+You'll see both picked up and printed in the console by the listener.